premail/premail/README.md

 If you don't want to continuously watch your files, you can simply run `gulp` and it will build the `index.html` file in unminified form and then stop.
-This is equivalent to running `gulp compileTemplates`.
+This is equivalent to running `gulp devTemplates`.

 ### Sublime Text 3 users